anamika-avinash/anamika-avinash.github.io/docs/index.md

 + Extensive troubleshooting of Linux, Networking, EC2, ElasticLoadBalancer, Route53, IAM,EBS and many more AWS services
 + Created public content on Github and AWS Knowledge Centre for EKS

-### > Intern
+### Intern
 :spiral_calendar: Sep 2016–Jun 2017   :office: Unipupil Limited   :round_pushpin: Dublin, Ireland
-+ Updated and managed existing website properties for the company.
++ Updated and managed existing website properties for the company
-+ Presented pros and cons of various design approaches to design teams and management.
++ Presented pros and cons of various design approaches to design teams and management
-+ Assist in the development and deployment of website application.
++ Assist in the development and deployment of website application

-### > Network Virtualisation Engineer
+### Network Virtualisation Engineer
 :spiral_calendar: Dec 2015-Aug 2016   :office: Tech Mahindra   :round_pushpin: Bangalore, India
-+ Operated and maintained the VMs on both , vSphere and KVM.
-Also created and analyzed functionality of VMs.
++ Operated and maintained the VMs on both vSphere and KVM
++ Created and analyzed functionality of VMs
-+ Monitored network infrastructure for various virtual systems.
++ Monitored network infrastructure for various virtual systems